“Etiamsi daremus non esse Deum”

 Draco (late 600s B.C.)

 Another prominent legislator in Athens, Draco was the first to write an Athenian code of laws.
 The problem is that Draco knew of only one punishment for all crimes, even the most trivial – death.
 You swiped your neighbor’s strawberries and the next thing you knew, you were sleeping with the fishes.
-It is not for nothing that harsh and cruel laws are called ‘Draconian’.
+It is not for nothing that today the term for harsh and cruel laws is ‘Draconian’.

 Draco sure does merit a permanent spot at any US court.
 He’d have loved to administer justice in the US.
 Cops randomly shooting unarmed folk would have warmed the cockles of his heart.
 Hey, I heard that the sculptor of the Supreme Court friezes got a crick in the neck and stopped, otherwise he had plans of fitting in Genghiz Khan, Lynndie England and the Saudi King too, in the frieze.
 If Draco could make it to the frieze, so could they.